-The deadline for ICT Level 2 submissions is July 21, 2021 and the third Wednesday in July thereafter.
+The annual deadline for ICT Level 2 submissions is the third Wednesday in July.

 Conferences

 Proposals for conferences addressing important challenges in undergraduate STEM education may be submitted at any time following consultation with a program officer.
 Conference proposals that address diversity in STEM teaching and learning, and those involving collaborations of educational researchers and disciplinary scientists to ensure that STEM teaching reflects cutting-edge STEM disciplinary research are especially encouraged.
 Information about preparing Conference Proposals is contained in PAPPG Chapter II.E.